Vitra Design Museum, Weil am Rhein.

 Deconstructivist architecture.

-Architecture, design and illumination in harmony.
+Architecture, design and lighting in harmony.

-Project: Vitra Design Museum at Weil am Rhein
+Project: Vitra Design Museum, Weil am Rhein

 Architect:Frank Gehry, Gehry Partners, LLP